-Given the materiality level is £30,000, we would want to look at all of these transactions as they are all greater than the materiality level.
+Given the materiality level is £30,000, we would want to investigate all of these transactions as they are all greater than the materiality level.
 Transaction SRC006974 in particular is a notable transaction given the description and substantial gap between when the sales were accrued in December 2017 and actually invoiced in September 2018, which could indicate a cut-off issue.

 These transactions should be investigated further by seeking information and explanations from management.

-The blue icons in the top right-hand corner enable 'Download all transactions' (a drop-down option in the cog) and 'Filtering'.
-Filtering may be useful (eg, for a selected month) where there are a large number of transactions.
-However, you do not need to download transactions for the Audit and Assurance exam.
+The blue icons in the top right-hand corner include 'Filtering'.
+Filtering may be useful (eg for a selected month) where there is a large number of transactions.